Inpatient and Outpatient Treatment for Substance Use Disorder

 Outpatient treatment may be a good option if:

 - You can't or don't want to quit work or take a leave of absence.

 - You want to be close to friends or family.

 - You can stay away from drugs or alcohol where you live.

 - Inpatient treatment is too expensive.

-Whether you get inpatient or outpatient treatment, it's important to stay committed to a drug-free or sober lifestyle.
+It's important to stay committed to a drug-free or sober lifestyle.
 With treatment, you can make healthy changes and keep drugs or alcohol out of your life.

 Questions to ask